Skip Navigation

 Myspace

-MySpace is one of the most popular Web sites in the world, especially among teens.
-Teens can set up a personal profile and customize it with pictures, designs, music, links and personal interests.
 Profiles of 14- and 15-year-olds are automatically set to private, meaning only users they are "friends" with can read their profiles.
 However, anyone can view the profiles of people 16 years of age and older.

 Users can also leave each other comments.
 Sometimes these are personal comments, but they can be read by anyone who views the page.
-IM (instant messaging) is private, meaning that only the person you IM can read your comment, but MySpace comments are public domain.
+IM (instant messaging) is private, meaning that only the person you IM can read your comment, but Myspace comments are public domain.

-There are also stalkers on MySpace who pretend to be people who they are not.
+There are also stalkers on Myspace who pretend to be people who they are not.
 Even if your profile is set to private, there are ways for people to view your profile.
-What happens on MySpace doesn't always stay on Myspace.
+What happens on Myspace doesn't always stay on Myspace.

 • Gossiping: The person being gossiped about, or your school, might find out and it could be seen as a form of harassment.